The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/about_pointrange.md

 Plots are placed in 'columns' horizontally and repeated on several vertical 'rows' as required.
 You can control the number of plots per row using the 'Number of charts per row' slider control in the settings sidebar.

-Responses for the *Focal scheme* are highlighted in red.
+Responses for the focal scheme are highlighted in red.

 #### Data Availability